Task 02 - Extend the Zava Product Manager application

 Python is a whitespace-sensitive language, so be sure to maintain proper indentation when adding this code.
 These chat completion agents should be at the same indentation level as the Product Manager Agent.

 These two agents do not make use of any special context or information, so they are defined with only a name and instructions.
-Next, modify the self.agent assignment to include these new agents as plugins.
-Inside of the self.agent assignment, modify the plugins parameter as follows:
+Next, modify the self.agent assignment to include these new agents as tools, using the as_tool() method to make this possible.
+Inside of the self.agent assignment, modify the tools parameter as follows:

 This change allows the Product Manager Agent to delegate tasks to the Marketing Agent and Ranker Agent as needed.